Skip to main content

 Automation details:

-• Event trigger: The automation monitors for FlowRunError or FlowRunSuccess events from your specified Flow
+• Event trigger: The Automation monitors for FlowRunError or FlowRunSuccess events from your specified Flow

 • Otto analysis: When triggered, Otto analyzes the Flow run history and determines the appropriate response